What is cultivated meat?

 Competing on all aspects of meat quality

-To discover the extent to which there are differences, meat scientists are needed to determine the properties of cultivated meat products.
-Additionally, food scientists will need to assist in formulating the best products across a range of versatile dishes.
+Meat scientists must characterize the properties of cultivated meat products to discover differences that may exist.
+Additionally, food scientists must assist in formulating the best products across a range of versatile dishes.
 Research teams in academia that incorporate faculty from biological science departments together with meat and food science departments can accelerate progress in these areas.

 What’s next for end products?